NVIDIA/ais-k8s/helm/aisloader/README.md

 to configuration updates and initiate benchmark runs as requested.
 The expectation is that the framework is installed and left to run long-term, with benchmarks triggered on request as described below.
-In our reference configuration, this framework runs within the same k8s as AIStore and executes on nodes that are not hosting the AIStore cluster itself; when we perform a rolling update on the AIStore cluster we can trigger benchmark runs against it by updating the configuration of this aisloader deployment.
+In our reference configuration, this framework runs within the same K8s as AIStore and executes on nodes that are not hosting the AIStore cluster itself; when we perform a rolling update on the AIStore cluster we can trigger benchmark runs against it by updating the configuration of this aisloader deployment.

 You will need to edit/override the following from `values.yaml` before deployment:
-- `image.*` to point to the `aisloader` [container image](https://github.com/NVIDIA/aistore/tree/master/deploy/prod/k8s/helm/aisloader_stress/build_docker); if a pull secret is required then provide the secret name and manually pre-populate the secret in the intended k8s namespace
+- `image.*` to point to the `aisloader` [container image](https://github.com/NVIDIA/aistore/tree/master/deploy/prod/k8s/helm/aisloader_stress/build_docker); if a pull secret is required then provide the secret name and manually pre-populate the secret in the intended K8s namespace
-- `ais_release` and `ais_namespace` to nominate the AIStore instance name in this k8s cluster to target; e.g. if you performed `helm install` of AIStore with named `e10` and namespace `ais` quote those
+- `ais_release` and `ais_namespace` to nominate the AIStore instance name in this K8s cluster to target; e.g. if you performed `helm install` of AIStore with named `e10` and namespace `ais` quote those
 - `controller.results_pvc` - leave empty for EmptyDir semantics, otherwise provide an existing PVC we can use for storing results of all runs requested over time
 - `controller.runid` - defaults to `nil` meaning "await instructions via config update", and the recommended way to deploy is with value `nil` and then update config on demand

 The chart deploys a DaemonSet with node selection controlled by node label `aisloader=<AIStore release to target>`.
-All daemon pods so created register with the controller pod to form a pool of eligible workers, waiting to run a multinode benchmark when requested; when a daemon completes an `aisloader` run task it reports its results and then exits - on the DaemonSet pod restart it rejoins the worker pool awaiting a future run.
+All daemon Pods so created register with the controller Pod to form a pool of eligible workers, waiting to run a multinode benchmark when requested; when a daemon completes an `aisloader` run task it reports its results and then exits - on the DaemonSet Pod restart it rejoins the worker pool awaiting a future run.

 ## Operation